BayesianLogic/blog/example/ppaml_quadcopter/README.md

 ## Generating the BLOG model from the data

 ```
-cd example/ppaml_quadcopter
-# make sure data/ is a symlink to the data dir (containing 1_straight etc)
-source setup_env
+# Generate car.blog in the current directory:
 python -m ppaml_car.blog_gen
-# this will create car.blog in the current directory
 ```